 Sensors are located at the top of “stilling tubes”.
 These tubes extend into the water, constrain the sound, and have temperature compensation features.

-Typical stilling tubes with low water level in the channel.
+Typical stilling tubes with the low water levels in the channel.

 Open-air monitoring of a small canal.